atyre2/flgaCBC/README.md

 Preparing a manuscript for publication in *Florida Field Naturalist*.

-Looking at bird population trends using the Christmas Bird Count in Gainesville, FL.
+Looking at bird population trends using the Christmas Bird Count in Gainesville, FL (circle code: FLGA) as an example of potential regional and large-scale impacts of urbanization and climate change on bird groups.